Oberhohenberg

-The Oberhohenberg (1,011 metres) is the second highest mountain of the Swabian Alb, only four metres lower than the Lemberg.
+The Oberhohenberg (1,009.6 metres) is the second highest elevation of the Swabian Alb, only four metres lower than the Lemberg.
 It is one of the "ten thousanders."

-The ruins on its top derive from the year 1449, when Oberhohenberg Castle together with the town of Hohenberg, at the foot of the mountain, were destroyed in a local feud.
+The ruins on its top derive from the year 1449, when Oberhohenberg Castle together with the town of Hohenberg, at the foot of the hill, were destroyed in a local feud.